Pathoschild/smapi-mod-dump/source/Variable Seasons/README.md

 - Out of season crops will survive some amount of time past a season change before dying (still need to test winter transition).
 - The general store sells crop seeds for the next season as well as the current season.
 - The calendar outside the general store shows the correct season by day when viewed out of season.
+- The year will increment on Spring 1 by the calendar, whether or not it's still Winter in-game.

 What's in development:
 - JojaMart will also sell crop seeds for th next as well as current season.
 (This likely won't be implemented until after 1.6 releases)